 Jesus Christ, the only begotten Son of God, is the divinely appointed mediator between God and man.
-Having taken upon Himself human nature, yet without sin, He perfectly fulfilled the law, suffered and died upon the cross for the salvation of singers.
-He was build and the His of sinners.
+Having taken upon Himself human nature, yet without sin, He perfectly fulfilled the law, suffered and died upon the cross for the salvation f sinners.
 He was buried, and rose again the third day, and ascended to His Father, at whose right hand He ever liveth to make intercession for His people.
-He is the only Mediator, the Product of the He is the only Mediator, the Prophet, Priest and King of the Church, and Sovereign of the Universe.
+He is the only Mediator, the Prophet, Priest and King of the Church, and Sovereign to understand the Word of God, and renewing their whole nature, so that they love and practice holiness.
+It is a work of God's free and special grace alone.